wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/upgrade-migrate-windows-clients/includes/2-examine-process-upgrade-windows-clients.md

 ### Back up

 You can perform the upgrade processes without deleting user data on the device.
-However, when performing an upgrade, it’s best to have a plan to restore data if something goes wrong.
+However, when performing an upgrade, it's best to have a plan to restore data if something goes wrong.
 A restore plan is best practice if the upgrade process wipes the drive.
 We encourage administrators to configure devices to use cloud services such as OneDrive to synchronize user files with the cloud.
 If you need to keep application data without using OneDrive, use the User State Migration Tool (USMT) to back up data to a secure location, such as a network folder.

 ### Upgrade